o1-labs/proof-systems/README.md

 // create SRS
 let srs = {
-    //TODO how to determine depth value? it throws error when the depth is too large let mut srs = SRS::<Affine>::create(1 << 3); // 2^3 = 8
+    let mut srs = SRS::<Affine>::create(1 << 3); // 2^3 = 8
     srs.add_lagrange_basis(D::new(srs.g.len()).unwrap());
     Arc::new(srs)